The entries of the Sinkhorn limit of an $m \times n$ matrix: Open questions

-Finally, there is a further generalization of Conjecture~\ref{general polynomial} whose form is not known.
+Finally, there is a generalization of Conjecture~\ref{general polynomial} for which the determinant formula is not known.
 Decades before Sinkhorn's paper, the iterative scaling process was introduced by Kruithof~\cite{Kruithof} in the context of predicting telephone traffic.
 In this application, rather than scaling to obtain row and column sums of $1$, each row and column has a potentially different target sum.
 Sinkhorn~\cite{Sinkhorn 1967} showed that the limit exists.
 We call this limit the \emph{Kruithof limit}.

 \begin{example} Kruithof~\cite[Appendix~3d]{Kruithof} considered the matrix